nadia-polikarpova/bucket-locker/README.md

 # bucket-locker
-A Python library that syncronizes local files with Google Cloud Storage in a concurrency-away.
+A Python library that synchronizes local files with Google Cloud Storage in a concurrency-aware manner.